epicweb-dev/client-hints/README.md

 Client hints are a way to avoid this problem.
-The [standard](https://wicg.github.io/user-preference-media-features-headers/#usage-example) for this are still a work in progress and there is uncertainty when they will land in all major browsers we are concerned with supporting.
+The [standard](https://wicg.github.io/user-preference-media-features-headers/#usage-example) for this is still a work in progress and there is uncertainty when they will land in all major browsers we are concerned with supporting.
 So this is a "ponyfill" of sorts of a similar feature to the client hints headers proposed to the standard.